SandwichMan5/suika3/README.md

 Suika3 is based on `PlayField Engine`, a comprehensive 2D game engine.
 This means that Suika3 is fully extensible using the Playfield API.

-(And Playfield Engine was actually developed just for Suika3.)
+(Playfield Engine was originally developed specifically for Suika3.
+The name "Playfield" was inspired by PlayStation during Awe's time at the SIE PlayStation firmware team.)

 ```
 +------------------------------+